-- Worked at the Financial Times when the Berlin Wall fell, Nelson Mandela was released and became president, Bill Clinton entered and left the White House, Paul Keating was Australian prime minister, the Tate Modern gallery moved from idea in a former power station to reality, and a Brit did not win Wimbledon.
+- Worked on world news at Financial Times when the Berlin Wall fell, Nelson Mandela was released and became president, Bill Clinton entered and left the White House, Paul Keating was Australian prime minister, the Tate Modern gallery moved from idea in a former power station to reality, and a Brit did not win Wimbledon.

 - Collaborates with architects on winning (or placed) proposals and narratives.
 A meeting of pencil & pens (and computers).
 At Archwriter.

 - Graduated from Birkbeck, University of London with a BSc (Hons) Economic and Social Policy.

 - A journalist in Australia, Hong Kong, London and roaming.

 - Specialised in travel, tourism & hotel writing.
 How to see the world and earn a living.

 - Had a newspaper column ‘Off Pat by Marian Edmunds’ at 19 in the then Coffs Harbour Advocate and always wondered who ‘Pat’ was.
 The editor chose the name.

 - Always planned to write.
 Apparently, I told Kathy on the school bus to swimming when we were 12.